 Reduces Your Likelihood Of Physical Health Issues

 As previously stated, all forms of your health — whether physical, emotional, or mental — are interconnected with one another.
-This is why a reduced likelihood of suffering from physical health issues is listed as a top mental health benefit of exercise.
+This is why a reduced likelihood of experiencing physical health issues is listed as a top mental health benefit of exercise.

 Physical health issues can play a very real role in the quality of someone’s mental health.
-People with concerns about their ability to function, provide for themselves and/or their loved ones, etc. can suffer from mental health issues like depression or anxiety.
-However, getting your body moving regularly can reduce the likelihood of dealing with subsequent mental health problems.
+People with concerns about their ability to function, provide for themselves and/or their loved ones, etc. can develop mental health issues like depression or anxiety.
+However, getting your body moving regularly can reduce the likelihood of dealing with subsequent mental health conditions.

 Sometimes, prevention can be one of the greatest benefits of all.
 Taking care of your physical health can ultimately help you afford the luxury of bypassing certain mental health issues.
 Taking care of yourself always pays off, even if you are not immediately or consciously aware of its benefits.

 A Final Word On Exercise And Mental Health

 The benefits of exercise on mental health are undeniable; however, getting your body moving regularly does not automatically mean that you’ll never deal with any challenges in life.
 Left unchecked, these challenges can take a toll on your physical, emotional, and mental health.
 Exercise certainly plays a very powerful role in the quality of mental health; however, it is not the only determining factor or end-all.

 If you are struggling in life, you need to know that you are not alone.
 Even more critical is your awareness that light exists at the end of the tunnel, and you will be OK.
 Even with the best personal steps and intentions, hardships can take their toll.
 This is why knowing how to ask for help is so important; doing so can improve your mental health, but also the overall quality of your life.

 Mental Health Support And Resources From BetterHelp